MaXvanHeLL/ARift/README.md

 There are 3 user input modes: DEFAULT, MODEL, WORLD Upon startup the input mode is set to DEFAULT.
 Some keys perform the same action independent of the current user mode.
-Some keys have different behavior in differet input modes.
+Some keys result in different behavior depending on the active input mode.

 The following key mapping is indipendent of the input mode:
 - 'm' changes the input mode
-      planned changes to a model are discarded (DEFAULT -> MODEL -> WORLD ->  DEFAULT)
+      planned changes to a model are discarded upon mode switch (DEFAULT -> MODEL -> WORLD ->  DEFAULT)
       (no action if last key was identical)
 - '1'-'6' selects the step size for other actions